pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/archive/subpacket-classes.md

 	Subpacket types: Signature Creation Time, Signature Expiration Time, Issuer Key ID (SV), Notation Data, Signer's User ID, Issuer Fingerprint (SV).

-	(Notation subpackets are classified here as general subpackets, however the notations within them may have arbitrary semantics at the application layer)
+	(Notation subpackets are catogorised here as general subpackets, however the notations within them may have arbitrary semantics at the application layer)

 * Context subpackets.
-	These have semantics that are meaningful only when used in particular contexts:
+	These have semantics that are meaningful only when used in signatures of a particular type or category:

-	* Preference subpackets.
+	* Direct subpackets.
 		These are normally only meaningful in a direct self-sig (or historically a self-cert over the primary User ID) and define usage preferences for the certificate as a whole.
 		They MAY be used in self-certs over other User IDs, in which case they define usage preferences for just that User ID (but this is not always meaningful or universally supported).
 		The Replacement Key subpacket MAY also be used as a key revocation subpacket.